-Responsibilities of a Coach include ensuring the welfare of their players.
-In order to help Coaches in doing this, the BJA require all new Coaches to understand and abide by the BJA Code of Conduct and Ethics.
+Responsibilities of a Coach include ensuring the welfare of their players and upholding the British Judo Association (BJA) values - EXCELLENCE, UNITY, RESPECT, TRUST, and INTEGRITY.
+To help Coaches in doing this, the BJA requires all Coaches to understand and abide by the BJA Code of Conduct and Ethics and BJA Values.